 Wix has over 300 web apps that you can integrate, increasing the functionality of your website even further.
 Some are completely free, while others have paid plans or require a subscription to a paid Wix plan.

-Once you’re happy with how your site looks and functions, go over everything again to see if you’ve missed anything.
-You can use our website basics checklist to ensure you’ve set your small business website up for success.
-Some of the important things to double-check are:
+Once you’re happy with how the site you built on Wix looks and functions, go over everything again to see if you’ve missed anything.
+Use our website basics checklist to ensure you’ve set your small business website up for success.

-- Google Analytics: Google Analytics gives you insights into how site visitors interact with your website.
+Google Analytics gives insights into how visitors interact with your website.
 It’s completely free to use and can give you valuable information to hone and improve your marketing strategy.
 To add Google Analytics to your website, head back to your website’s dashboard.
-Under the “Marketing & SEO” menu to the left, click on “Get Found on Google.”
+Under the “Marketing & SEO” menu to the left, click “Get Found on Google.”
 Follow the steps to connect your Analytics account to your Wix site.

-- Website preview: Preview exactly how your website will look before publishing it.
+Preview precisely how your website will look before publishing it.
 Click on “Preview” beside “Publish” at the top left corner of the screen.
-View how your site will look on desktop vs mobile devices by clicking on the mobile icon in the same spot (ADI), or clicking on the mobile view icon at the top left corner (standard Editor).
+View how your site will look on desktop vs mobile devices by clicking on the mobile icon in the same spot (ADI) or clicking on the mobile view icon at the top left corner (standard Editor).

-Want to make sure your Wix business website is fully optimized to get found online?
-Find out all you need to know about content optimization in our guide to small business content marketing.
+Want to make sure your Wix business website is fully optimized to be found online?
+Find out all you need to know in our step-by-step guide for building a strong SEO content marketing plan.

-5. Launch Your Wix Business Website (& Opt for a Paid Plan)
+7. Launch Your Wix Website (& Opt for a Paid Plan)

-The last step is to hit the “Publish” button on the top right corner of the screen.
+The last step is to hit the “Publish” button on the top right corner of the screen in the Wix editor.
 However, on the free plan, your site will display Wix ads, and your domain name will use a subdomain and look like yourname.wix.com—not professional enough for a business.
-To connect an existing custom domain or get a free domain name for a year, opt to invest in a paid plan.
+To connect an existing custom domain or get a free domain name for a year, invest in a paid plan.